Why is Succession Planning So Important?

 As mentioned before, social capital and the social network of the board intersect the social network of the candidate.
 That’s important, and it needs to be a bit engineered.
 It doesn’t happen casually.
 The first is that their social capital within the business is essential, meaning other people view this person as a leader, not simply because they have a title.
 The other social capital is external social capital, which must be developed.
 For example, my last company was an international business.
 I probably had better social capital in England, Japan, China, and Europe than in America – in my local community.
 Nobody knew who I was.
 I had almost zero social capital locally because I didn’t spend any time in the local community.
 I didn’t meet people through networking clubs or charity events.
 I did that globally, but not locally.
 So when I shifted to this business, which has more of a national footprint, all of that global social capital I built was worth nothing.

 Modeling is one of the other elements of development.
 As you get a succession candidate, they will model the bosses.
 They’ve worked for you as a CEO if you’re the boss, but that’s limiting.
 If you have a bag of tricks, that’s awesome, but that’s not all the tricks in the bag.
 Part of what’s compelling is giving them exposure to other CEOs.
 This is why being on another board, particularly for a profit board, is potent.
-They see how another board operates and how another’s CEO operates, and if they like it, they will steal that idea and use that in their bag of tricks.
+They see how another board operates and how another CEO operates, and if they like it, they will steal that idea and use that in their bag of tricks.
 A CEO peer group has the same impact.
 They get seven or eight other CEOs or high performers who all have their ways of doing things and thinking about things.
 It will develop and broaden them and make them better candidates.
 In the case of you as a founder, you might want to stay on as chairman of the board, but you’ll always be the owner.
 Think about it as an asset you own, with somebody else running it.
 You’re not going to be looking to dive into that business regularly.
 You shouldn’t.
 If you are, there’s a problem, either with you or the company.

 The owner is a great job to have.
-You collect the checks, the business runs, and you have an A player running it for you.
+You collect the checks, the business runs, and you have an A-player running it for you.
 But there is another place to sit, which is on the board.
 Now there are positives and negatives here.
-Usually, a former CEO moving to the board is a reward in many companies.
+Usually, a former CEO transitioning to the board is a reward in many companies.
 They thank you for good service, give you a board seat, pay you some money, and give you a little work to keep you involved.
 But it has an incredibly suppressing effect on the successor that is very negative.
 The big takeaway is that you should start now, find those high-potential candidates and invest in them.

-Succession is a continuous process.
+Succession planning is a continuous process.
 Even if I’ve invested in somebody to become a succession candidate, there’s a risk that I’ve coached them up and gotten them ready, and the job hasn’t opened up yet.
 The current CEO is not prepared to go for whatever reason.
 They’re going to leave because they believe they’re ready for a CEO gig.
 We’ve made them ready, and we could lose them.
 That is a real risk.
 Succession is a tricky process, so that is why it needs to be planned out in advance, so you have plenty of time to make the best choice for your company.